 The MCBA is pleased to see its feedback reflected in the bill, including timely funding of equity programs through appropriations, improved access to SBA funding, improved funding and support for minority cannabis businesses, and prioritizing cannabis research in minority-serving institutions, including Historically Black Colleges and Universities (HBCUs).

 “So often, industry equity and economic justice are afterthoughts or accessories to cannabis legalization.
-Through its robust equity provisions, the CAO Act affirms that help to ensure those most impacted by prohibition must play a foundational role in cannabis reform,” said MCBA Executive Director Amber Littlejohn.
+The CAO Act affirms that help to ensure those most impacted by prohibition must play a foundational role in cannabis reform,” said MCBA Executive Director Amber Littlejohn.

-“We applaud the authors of this legislation for working to bring federal law into harmony with the states and the vast majority of voters who have called for an end to prohibition,” said Aaron Smith, co-founder, and chief executive officer of the National Cannabis Industry Association (NCIA).
+“We applaud the authors of this legislation for working to bring federal law into harmony with the states and the vast majority of voters who have called for an end to prohibition,” said Aaron Smith.
+He is co-founder and chief executive officer of the National Cannabis Industry Association (NCIA).